benmvp/slides/2017/nodevember/why-react.md

 [`react-fiber-resources`](https://github.com/koba04/react-fiber-resources#try-react-fiber-with-asynchronous-scheduling)

 NOTES:
-- Async scheduling is turned off in React 16
-- Will be a opt-in feature flag to turn it on in future release
 - But you can still try it out!
 - First need to manually turn on async scheduling by turning on flag in `react-dom`
 - Then you can use the unstable API `unstable_deferredUpdates` in `ReactDOM`